rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 [^4]: `x/32xg` stands for: e(**x**)amine (**32**) he(**x**)adecimal (**g**)iant words (64-bit values).
 I recommend checking out [a reference](https://visualgdb.com/gdbreference/commands/x) to see other ways this command can be used.

 [^5]: In memory the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
 TODO: factcheck this

+[^6]: JavaScript floating-point numbers can only accurately represent integers up to 2<sup>53</sup>–1.
+You *can* have larger numbers, but they won't be accurate.
+[BigInts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) are a separate data type that doesn't have this issue - they can be infinitely big while still being accurate!
+Well, perhaps not infinitely big, but [in V8](https://v8.dev/features/bigint) their size can be [over a billion bits](https://stackoverflow.com/a/70537884/2251833), which would be about 128MiB of just a single number.

 <style>
 	.challDetails {